SFH-Foundation/sfhfoundation/docs/articles/dhikr-fikr-himmah.md

 So the three basic requirements of the Path are entirely interrelated.
 Each of them reinforces the others, both in quantity and quality.
 If I have greater awareness, then more discrimination will constantly illuminate my actions.
 Therefore, more of my new actions will be such that they are not likely to enhance the self in me.
 Slowly, one observes the vanishing ‘I’-ness: arrogance, vanity, personality.
 So the outcome of the path towards self-knowledge is getting rid of the impermanent.
 Get rid of the ‘I’ and you will see the real self.
 It is a process of elimination.
 The embryonic seed of real knowledge is in everyone.
 But, in most cases, it has been tarnished or covered by the layers of the personality.

 ![Always remembering](./img/sfh_dhikr.jpg)

-By Shaykh Fadhlalla Haeri, from the book _“The Sufi Way to Self-Unfoldment”_